 This Reformed/Presbyterian Studies course will be taught by Dr. Daniel Hyde, and will run from September 26th through December 10th.
-The syllabus will be available soon.
+The syllabus is available here.

 In the periodization of the Protestant Reformation, there is a transition from Reformation to post-Reformation after the deaths of the important second-generation theologians such as Calvin, Hyperius, Musculus, and Vermigli (ca. 1565).
 This post-Reformation era became known as the era of Protestant Orthodoxy.
 Far from being the caricature of frigid and lifeless theologizing, the sub-era of “early orthodoxy” (1565–1640) was one of dynamic developing, consensus building, and confessionalization as to what it meant to be catholic yet protestant.